Beugnâtre

 Beugnâtre (/fr/) is a commune in the Pas-de-Calais department in the Hauts-de-France region in northern France.

 Geography

 A small farming village located 15 miles (24 km) southeast of Arras at the junction of the D956 and D10E roads.
 The A1 autoroute passes by just yards from the commune.

+Beugnâtre is a rural commune in the Pas-de-Calais department of the Hauts-de-France region in northern France.
+It forms part of the Arras arrondissement and belongs to the intercommunality of the Communauté de communes du Sud-Artois.
+The commune is situated in an agricultural landscape characteristic of the Artois plateau, with predominantly open-field farming.
+During the First World War, Beugnâtre was heavily damaged due to its proximity to the Western Front, and much of the village was reconstructed in the interwar period.
+Today, it remains a small residential and farming community with local governance typical of French rural communes.